-Projects are selected by students in consultation with potential supervisors and module coordinators.
-Supervisors will provide guidance and mentorship, ensuring the project is approved by the appropriate ethics committee if required, and maintaining communication with the student on a regular basis.
+Projects are selected by students in consultation with potential supervisors and the module coordinator.
+Supervisors will provide guidance and mentorship, ensuring the project is approved by the appropriate ethics committee if required, and maintaining communication with the student (the frequency of which will vary based on the stage of the project, but is likely to be monthly on average).